FAQ_ICON.png

 • Take this short eligibility screener to find out.

 • Unfortunately, no. Undocumented individuals, including DACA, Dreamer, and AB-540 students, are not eligible for CalFresh.
 Cal Poly offers many free food resources for students who may not qualify for CalFresh.
+Undocumented students can receive $500/quarter from the Meal Voucher program, applications are accepted on a rolling basis.
+This program is first-come, first-serve; if the application has closed for the quarter, please email mealvoucher@calpoly.edu for support.

 • Many households have some people who qualify and some who don’t.
 Make sure to include everyone in your household on your application — CalFresh will only grant benefits to people who qualify.
 The information you share is only used to see if your household qualifies for CalFresh.
 Departments of Social Services do not share information with Immigration and Customs Enforcement (ICE).